dansmyers/IntroToCS-Fall-2019/Examples/2-Variables/Variables_Practice_Problems.md

 --------------------
 The Japanese yen currently trades for about $.0094.

 I'm a sucker for regional fast food items.
-It turns out that you can get **chocolate fries** at [https://www.eater.com/2016/1/19/10790586/mcdonalds-chocolate-fries-japan](McDonald's in Japan) (they are officially known as "McChocolate Potatoes").
+It turns out that you can get **chocolate fries** at [McDonald's in Japan](https://www.eater.com/2016/1/19/10790586/mcdonalds-chocolate-fries-japan) (they are officially known as "McChocolate Potatoes").
 Are they any good?
 Maybe not, but they cost only 330 yen.

 What is the cost of a side of chocolate fries in dollars?